Hi, I’m Andrea Gutierrez.

 Let’s make stories together.

-I’m available for podcast production, reporting, hosting, manuscript editing, and writing.
+I’m available for podcast production, reporting, hosting, editing, and writing.